catyang97/hw04-l-systems/README.md

 - ExpansionRule Class: Each ExpansionRule holds the string that we are expanding and a map of possible expanded strings along with their probability of being chosen.
 - DrawingRule Class: Each DrawingRule holds the string that we are drawing and a map of possible functions that might be called for each rule along with their probability of being chosen.
 - Background: I used a noise function to color the ocean.
+- Instance Rendering: A collection of transformation and color data is passsed to the GPU to draw the L-System objects using instanced rendering.